Ricoh Singlex TLS repair – part 2

-This is the second part of my attempt to repair a Ricoh Singlex TLS 35mm camera which was kindly donated to my collection by David, a reader of my blog.
+This is the second part of my series about the Ricoh Singles TLS repair I’ve attempt on my Singlex TLS 35mm camera which was kindly donated to my collection by David, a reader of my blog.

 Whilst I’m still trying to work out what the problem with the shutter unit is I’ve cleaned up the old crumbly light seal from the various points it was fitted on the body and lens mount unit and lubricated the pivot points and moving parts of the mirror box assembly.